UoMResearchIT/Airbus-Wing-of-the-Future/slides.md

 ## The future

-**If the instance too popular**: Good problem to have!
-**If not**: nice workstation for someone

 Even if we don't start an instance:
 - Galaxy is still a good choice for projects!
 - The Docker solution makes it easy try out
-- I am happy help anyone that is interested
+- I am happy to help anyone that is interested

 ---